carpentries-incubator/twitter-with-twarc/_episodes/06-search-stream.md

 ### AND logic

+In the Twitter search bar, using all-caps `AND` will return tweets containing `data` and `archive`.

+![search tweets that contain the words archive and data](../fig/twitter-search-words.png)

 Successive operators with a space between them will result in boolean `AND` logic.
 Tweets separated by a space will return tweets matching both conditions.
 In the example below, this search will return tweets containing `archive` and `data`

-![search tweets that contain the words archive and data](../fig/twitter-search-words.png)

 ~~~
 !twarc2 search "(archive data)"